 - Web content downloaded

 - Flicker tags – including geo-tags

 - Online calendar, blog, tweets, Facebook status updates, etc.

 Other information that could be collected about a person who might participate in this communal search may include such things as:

-- Whether he or she has been to a searched location before, his affinity to that location, and/or his traveling profile.
+- Whether they have been to a searched location before, his affinity to that location, and/or his traveling profile.

-- A frequency profile (e.g., a user goes to his gym at least two times a week).
+- A frequency profile (e.g., a user goes to his gym at least twice a week).

 - A routine schedule (e.g., a user is at work from 9 am to 5 pm, Monday to Friday).